Get In Touch

 • It helps prevent constipation.

-It is recommended that men over 18 should aim to consume 30 grams of fiber per day and 25 grams for women.
+It is recommended that men over 18 aim to consume 30 grams of fiber per day and 25 grams for women.

 Most of us consume less than half of this.